juju/docs/src/en/reference-bundle.md

   shown in this example.

 #
-# series: <string>
+# series:
 #
 # Sets the default series for all applications in the bundle.
 This also affects
 # machines devoid of applications.
-Optional.
-See 'Charm series' above for how a
+See 'Charm series' above for how a final
-# final series is determined.
+# series is determined.
 #

 series: bionic

 #
-# tags: [<comma delimited list of strings>]
+# tags:
 #
 # Sets descriptive tags.
 A tag is used for organisational purposes in the
 # Charm Store.
 See https://docs.jujucharms.com/authors-charm-metadata for the
 # list of valid tags.
-Optional.
 #

 tags: [monitoring]